osagero19/amazon-assignment/README.md

 - **Individual Enrichers**: Specialized classes for each enrichment type

 This design makes it easy to add new enrichment types by extending the `JokeEnricher` base class.

-## Example Usage Scenarios

-1. **Content Moderation**: Use sentiment analysis to identify potentially inappropriate jokes
-2. **Content Categorization**: Use keyword extraction to categorize jokes by programming topic
-3. **Accessibility**: Use readability scoring to ensure jokes are appropriate for different audiences
-4. **Content Planning**: Use length classification to balance joke variety in presentations

-## Error Handling

-The system includes robust error handling for:
-- Missing input files
-- Invalid JSON format
-- File I/O errors
-- Unknown enrichment types

-## Performance

-The system processes jokes efficiently and can handle large datasets.
-Each enrichment type is applied independently, allowing for flexible combinations.